-- Staff that are 18 years of age or older must successfully complete a Criminal Record Check which includes Fingerprint results, DEHS Central Registry, State and national Sex Offender Registry Checks prior to enrollment.
-New staff that are 18 years of age or older must be supervised by an individual who has received a qualifying result of a background check within the past 5 years until all background checks have been completed. - Staff under 18 years of age must successfully pass the DEHS Central Registry and state and national Sex Offender Registry Checks.
-These individuals must be supervised by staff who have received a qualifying result of a background check within the past 5 - Staff must be certified in Pediatric CPR and First Aid prior to enrollment. - Staff must complete training in 10 required health and safety topics prior to enrollment. - Staff must complete four hours of annual ongoing training per year.
-Two must be in the health and safety topics, and two must be in other DHHS specified topics. - The program must submit to an annual announced monitoring visit by the DHHS Child Care Licensing Unit.
+- Staff that are 18 years of age or older must successfully complete a Criminal Record Check which includes Fingerprint results, DHHS Central Registry, State and national Sex Offender Registry Checks prior to enrollment. - Staff under 18 years of age must successfully pass the DHHS Central Registry and state and national Sex Offender Registry Checks.
+These individuals must be supervised by staff who have received a qualifying result of a background check within the past five (5) years. - Staff must be certified in Pediatric CPR and First Aid prior to enrollment. - Staff must complete training in nine (9) required health and safety topics prior to enrollment. - Staff must complete four hours of annual ongoing training per year.
+Two (2) must be in the health and safety topics, and two (2) must be in other DHHS specified topics. - The program must submit to an annual announced monitoring visit by the DHHS Child Care Licensing Unit.